-It is a requirement for our new employees to accept the COC as part of the on-boarding agreement as well as make annual declarations that they have complied with the COC during the year.
-This policy governs aspects including avoiding potential conflicts of interests, compliance with legal and regulatory provisions and ensuring a proper system of internal controls within the organisation.
-The employee can be terminated for any breaches or misconduct with the COC.
-The Human Resource ("HR") Department manages and reviews the COC performance periodically, after which the Chief Financial Officer ("CFO") will approve the updated COC.
+The COC is available to our employees, who are required to agree with it on joining the Group and make annual declarations that they have abided by the COC during the year.
+The policy governs aspects including avoiding potential conflicts of interests, compliance with legal and regulatory provisions and ensuring a proper system of internal controls within the organisation.
+Any breaches or misconduct with the COC may result in termination of the employee.
+This policy is managed and reviewed periodically by the Human Resource ("HR") Department and approved by Chief Financial Officer.

-The Procurement Department similarly manages a Code of Business Conduct ("COBC") for all existing and potential suppliers.
-The employees, suppliers or any other persons can raise, in confidence, concerns about possible improprieties in matters relating to financial reporting, or other malpractices and misconduct according to the whistle-blowing policy3 overseen by the ARC.
+The Hotel has a similar Code of Business Conduct ("COBC") for suppliers which is managed by the Procurement Department for all existing and potential suppliers.
+The Group has in place a whistleblowing policy3, overseen by the ARC, where employees, suppliers or any other persons can raise, in confidence, concerns about possible improprieties in matters relating to financial reporting, or other malpractices and misconduct.